Fish329/SnakePit/README.md

 # SnakePit
-a detailed list of 12 of the 23 snakes found in new jersey this assignment was to practice with class inheritance.
+a detailed list of 12 of the 23 snakes found in new jersey.

+This assignment was to practice with class inheritance.

 # How to use
 Make sure you have python installed.
 Download the SnakePit.py file and run it.